1995 HM Prison Parkhurst escape: Planning the escape

 Williams found the only realistic approach was to build a ladder to scale the fence and wall.
 He thought that this was impossible, but realised that the ladder could be constructed during classes in the metal workshop, that could be hidden within the workshop in various parts.
 He and Rose began to create a ladder under the guise of it being an abstract art piece of a snake.
 He thought that he could then go to the workshop during the night using the key he'd made, assemble the ladder and take tools, before cutting through the fence and scaling the wall.

-However, Williams had been banned from the metal workshop, having fallen out with the instructor over some sculptors he had been making and his attitude.
+However, Williams had been banned from the metal workshop, having fallen out with the instructor over some sculptures he had been making and his attitude.
 As a result, Williams knew that he needed to recruit another person into the escape attempt.

 Williams found there was only one person who was reliable and fitted the bill, who was Andrew Rodger.
 Convicted of murder and having served eight years of a 19-year sentence, Rodger was also determined to escape.
 Rodger was a workshop orderly, a trusted position that allowed him to have access to everything within the workshop.
 As a strong man, he would also be useful to assist in carrying the heavy ladder.

 Whilst in the workshop, Rodger blended in well, as staff assumed he was working on various items that were required for the prison and he was never questioned about what work he was doing.
 He continued the abstract design of the snake, continuing to hide the fact it would be used as a ladder.
 The ladder that Rodger made consisted of lengths of central heating pipes, that were connected together to make the ladder.
 It took Rodger approximately 3 weeks to make and then hide in parts around the workshop.

 The trio agreed that their escape should start at the gym, as it was the part of the prison with the weakest security.
 The only issue was there being a third gate that Williams and the others were not sure could be opened by the improvised key, as it had not been tested.

 However, Rodgers discovered that the workshop at the prison was going to be relocated, meaning it could no longer be accessed, with the new site in an area with different locks.
 This setback would have required the making of new improvised keys.
 Williams knew that the trio had to move as fast as possible whilst they still had access to the workshop.
 It was decided that the escape plan would be brought into action that night.